MicrosoftDocs/architecture-center/docs/example-scenario/private-web-app/private-web-app-content.md

 #### DNS configuration

 A configuration change is required to make the query to the public DNS (for example, `contoso.database.windows.net`) resolve to the IP address of the private endpoint.
-By configuring regional virtual network integration in App Service, the web app will resolve DNS queries using the virtual network's DNS service (including linked private DNS zones).
-This means the web app will not use the public IP address of the database server.
-It'll use the IP address of the private endpoint in the virtual network.
+Regional virtual network integration allows the web app to resolve DNS queries using the virtual network's DNS service (including linked private DNS zones).
+The web app won't use the public IP address of the database server.
+It will use the IP address of the private endpoint in the virtual network.
 Communication between the web app and the database will traverse through the virtual network.

 #### SQL database firewall